Spread betting: Financial spread betting

 Spread betting has moved outside the ambit of sport and financial markets (that is, those dealing solely with share, bonds and derivatives), to cover a wide range of markets, such as house prices.
-By paying attention to the external factors, such as weather and time of day, those who are betting using a point spread can be better prepared when it comes to obtaining a favorable outcome.
-Additionally, by avoiding the favourite-longshot bias, where the expected returns on bets placed at shorter odds exceed that of bets placed at the longer odds, and not betting with one's favorite team, but rather with the team that has been shown to be better when playing in a specific weather condition and time of day, the possibility of arriving at a positive outcome is increased.

 Tax treatment

 In the UK and some other European countries the profit from spread betting is free from tax.
 The tax authorities of these countries designate financial spread betting as gambling and not investing, meaning it is free from capital gains tax and stamp duty, despite the fact that it is regulated as a financial product by the Financial Conduct Authority in the UK.
 Most traders are also not liable for income tax unless they rely solely on their profits from financial spread betting to support themselves.
 The popularity of financial spread betting in the UK and some other European countries, compared to trading other speculative financial instruments such as CFDs and futures is partly due to this tax advantage.
 However, this also means any losses cannot be offset against future earnings for tax calculations.

 Conversely, in most other countries financial spread betting income is considered taxable.
-For example, the Australian Tax Office issued a decision in March 2010 saying "Yes, the gains from financial spread betting are assessable income under section 6-5 or section 15-15 of the ITAA 1997".
+For example, the Australian Taxation Office issued a decision in March 2010 saying "Yes, the gains from financial spread betting are assessable income under section 6-5 or section 15-15 of the ITAA 1997".
 Similarly, any losses on the spread betting contracts are deductible.
 This has resulted in a much lower interest in financial spread betting in those countries.